mme/beakjs/README.md

 # 🐦 Beak.js ![npm (scoped)](https://img.shields.io/npm/v/%40beakjs/react)

-Beak.js is a powerful and flexible React library designed to integrate conversational copilots into your web applications.
+Beak.js lets you integrate custom conversational assistants into your React applications.

 **Key Features:**

-- **Easy to Use** - Beak.js integrates with your existing React app in just a few lines of code.
+- **Easy to Use** - Integrates with your existing React app in just a few lines of code.
 - **Customizable** - Customize the look and feel to fit your app.
 - **Open Source** - Beak.js is open source and free to use.